MaxOfLagos/Ahmed-Oyeleke/exampleSite/content/portfolio/saitdeathdash.md

 - [Jason Phung](https://www.linkedin.com/in/jasonphungab/)

 ## Interactive Dashboard
 The interactive report can be used below.
-If you face any issues with using it the embedded report below, it can be viewed externally at [this link](https://app.powerbi.com/view?r=eyJrIjoiYWUzNTJiMDEtMDhkYy00MjE0LTg5YTctOTU1Y2ZiZWQ5ZmViIiwidCI6ImY1MmYyMTgzLTlmNjctNGFkMi1iNjU2LTZmNzU0ZmUxOTZjYiIsImMiOjZ9).
+If you face any issues with using it the embedded report below, it can be viewed externally at [this link](https://app.powerbi.com/view?r=eyJrIjoiYTU5OTkyZmYtMGZkZC00YjEzLTg4YTktYjBjYjliZTU1MmYwIiwidCI6IjgzYzYwYWMwLTkwZWQtNDg5My05NmMyLTNmOGJkODM0NDYwMCJ9).
+Content is best consumed on desktop.

 <!-- raw html -->
 {{<rawhtml>}}
-<iframe title="Report Section" width="1920" height="1110" src="https://app.powerbi.com/view?r=eyJrIjoiYWUzNTJiMDEtMDhkYy00MjE0LTg5YTctOTU1Y2ZiZWQ5ZmViIiwidCI6ImY1MmYyMTgzLTlmNjctNGFkMi1iNjU2LTZmNzU0ZmUxOTZjYiIsImMiOjZ9" frameborder="0" allowFullScreen="true"></iframe>
+<iframe title="Report Section" width="1920" height="1110" src="https://app.powerbi.com/view?r=eyJrIjoiYTU5OTkyZmYtMGZkZC00YjEzLTg4YTktYjBjYjliZTU1MmYwIiwidCI6IjgzYzYwYWMwLTkwZWQtNDg5My05NmMyLTNmOGJkODM0NDYwMCJ9" frameborder="0" allowFullScreen="true"></iframe>
 {{</rawhtml>}}